lv-code/vagrant-hexo/README.md

 	cd vagrant-hexo
 	vagrant up

-This will give you:

-- a 64-bit Ubuntu 14.04 LTS server
-- running at `10.25.83.66`
-- with latest [nvm](https://github.com/creationix/nvm), [nodejs](http://nodejs.org/), git and hexo
-- local blogs directory mounted as `/blogs`
-- fully functional demo with light-theme and redirect example

 ## Configuration
-Create `Vagrantfile.yml` to override the following default settings:
+Customize your server by creating `Vagrantfile.yml` and changing any of the following settings:

 <table>
   <tr>